National action plan to prevent radon risks

 Residents of residential buildings or owners or occupiers of buildings take measurements in detached houses and apartments on the lowest floor of apartment buildings throughout the country.
 TESU and STUK provide more information on the need for measurements in residential buildings by the means mentioned in the section Radon risk awareness.

-Employers or other parties responsible for the premises measure radon concentrations in workplaces and other living areas required by the Radiation Act (STUK, occupational health and safety, TESU).
+Employers or other parties responsible for the premises measure radon concentrations in workplaces and other premises used by people required by the Radiation Act (STUK, occupational health and safety, TESU).

-Effectiveness indicators for radon monitoring in construction, housing, other living areas and workplaces.Number, representativeness and usability of radon measurements stored in the national radon database.
+Effectiveness indicators for radon monitoring in construction, housing, other premises used by people and workplaces.Number, representativeness and usability of radon measurements stored in the national radon database.

 |Radon risk awareness improves||TESU, Valvira, STUK, the Occupational Safety and Health Administration, STM, Building Control and the Association of Finnish Municipalities implement effective and efficient communication and training for various target groups.
 If necessary, instructions, guides or other material will be prepared to support the achievement of the goal.||